If your question is not on the list below please email it to [email protected]

 Why am I being asked for my registration or ID at the landfill?

-We only accept trash from within Stafford County or the City of Fredericksburg, so we check vehicle registration or ID to confirm residency.
+We only accept trash from within Stafford County or the City of Fredericksburg, so we check your registration or driver’s license and some other type of proof, current utility bill, lease, or such. to confirm residency.
 We also have separate fees for residential and commercial customers.
 To ensure that commercial customers are being processed as such we check these documents.

 Can a small business owner purchase an annual pass/use the residential side?